Organic Times is 100% Certified Organic

 Since establishing our business in 1999, we have been committed to producing products that are organic, high quality, tasty, sustainable and ethical.
 Being certified organic allows our practices and processes to be checked and scrutinized by an independent body.
 Our certification gives us the confidence that we are providing organic products to world with integrity.
 Putting the NASAA certification mark on our packaging enables consumers to buy with the knowledge that Organic Times complies with strict Organic Standards.
-Certification is also important to us because we believe it adds another step in the chain, to have a third party authority sign-off and provide extra assurance and peace of mind that our organic ingredients are produced and grown without the use of nasties, such as herbicides, pesticides, artificial fertilizers, chemicals, hormones, genetically modified organisms and frighteningly more……
+Certification is also important to us because we believe it adds another step in the chain.
+This third party authority sign-off provides extra assurance and peace of mind that our organic ingredients are produced and grown without the use of nasties.
+Nasties such as herbicides, pesticides, artificial fertilizers, chemicals, hormones, genetically modified organisms and frighteningly more……

 Basically NASAA has a set of rules and regulations, which is called Organic Standards, This is a handbook for operating under certification.
 It includes labelling requirements, list of prohibited products etc.

-Annually we are required to complete an Operational Handling Plan (OHP), which outlines our processes and activities ensuring we adhere to the NASAA Organic Standards.
+Annually we are required to complete an Operational Handling Plan (OHP).
+An OHP outlines our processes and activities ensuring we adhere to the NASAA Organic Standards.
 This also includes a physical inspection of the operations and products and an audit on ongoing records on inputs vs outputs of all certified ingredients.
 As well, there is ongoing record keeping and compliance data to provide throughout the year.
-Any new ingredients introduced must be pre-approved by NASAA, any new recipes and packaging using the NASAA logo also needs to be approved.
+Any new ingredients introduced must be pre-approved by NASAA, and any new recipes or packaging using the NASAA logo also needs to be approved.
 NASAA periodically runs test product on the retail shelves.

 NASAA certification also provides its operators with other resources to help with our business.
 Such as keeping us informed with relevant issues etc. Refer to their website for more info.

 Mono-cropping is the practice of planting large plots of land, year after year, with the same crop.
 This practice leaves the soil lacking in natural minerals and nutrients, as there is no natural diversity of plant life.
 To make up for this, chemical fertilisers are used.
 Ironically, crops are also more susceptible to pests, making farmers more reliant on pesticides.
-These chemicals are ingested by you, the consumer, and also the farmers who mange the crops, not to mention the hazardous environmental effects they’re instrumental in.
+These chemicals are ingested by you, the farmers who mange the crops, and the hazardous environmental effects they’re instrumental in.